jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 In general, never put GitHub usernames in commits and PR descriptions; this can cause endless annoying notifications for those concerned.

+[Add info on when to add release notes]

+Any release notes should refer to the RPC help for details instead of substituting for full documentation, for example: "Please refer to the RPC help of `getbalances` for details."

-Ask yourself how others will see your PR and try to only file PRs that (a) people will be motivated to review, and (b) that are worth merging, both for Bitcoin and for your track record.
-This way your PRs will receive attention from the contributors and maintainers and be merged more quickly.
+Ask yourself how others will see your PR.
+Try to only file PRs that people will be motivated to review and that are worth merging, for both Bitcoin and your track record.
+Your PRs will receive more attention from the contributors and maintainers and be merged more quickly.

-Continue to do more reviewing and testing than adding PRs to the backlog.
+Continue to do more reviewing and testing than adding PRs to the (substantial) backlog.
+Reviewing 5 to 15 PRs for every PR you make is a good range.

-Reviewing 5 to 15 PRs for every PR you add is a good range.
-If you are a good reviewer and begin building a reputation, maintainers and other contributors might reciprocate by reviewing your work as well.
+If you are a good reviewer and begin building a reputation and appreciation for your help in moving the project forward, maintainers and other contributors might reciprocate by reviewing your work as well.